chad-scanlon/chad-scanlon/README.md

 Hi!
 I'm Chad.
 I'm a software developer eager to learn, build, and innovate.

-- 🔭 I’m currently working on Macronutrient Calculator
+- 🔭 I’m currently working on You Betcha
 - 🥷 Closer everyday to becoming a React ninja
 - 🌱 I’m currently learning AWS
 - 💬 Ask me about web development...or running and fitness